AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 The impact of specific inlines can be elevated above the noise by iteration -- repeatedly invoking methods in loops.
-This elevation generally a manual proces and so restricts the set of inlines that can be studied.
-But some degree of this is probabaly necesary.
+This elevation generally a manual process and so restricts the set of inlines that can be studied.
+But some degree of this is probably necessary.

 Adoption of a benchmarking framework like xunit-perf allows for the iteration strategy to be determined after the benchmark is authored.